Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 ### Removed DisplayText

 The `DisplayText` component has been removed in favor of the `Text` component.
-The `Text` component simplifies designing with typography and improves our foundation for flexibility and composability, all in one component.
+The `Text` component simplifies designing with typography tokens and improves our foundation for flexibility and composability, all in one component.

-#### Automated Migration
+#### Migration

 To replace the six removed typography components (`DisplayText`, `Heading`, `Subheading`, `Caption`, `TextStyle`, and `VisuallyHidden`), you can run the [v10-react-replace-text-component](https://polaris.shopify.com/tools/polaris-migrator#v10-react-replace-text-components) migration.
 Please reference the [recommended component migration workflow](#recommended-component-migration-workflow) section below for additional migration support.